 Gender.
 In general, men are more likely than women to develop a brain tumor.
 However, some specific types of brain tumors, such as meningioma, are more common in women.

-Home/occupational exposures.
-Occupational exposures to solvents, pesticides, oil products, rubber, or vinyl chloride may increase the risk of developing a brain tumor, although there is not yet scientific evidence that supports this possible link.
+Home and work exposures.
+Exposure to solvents, pesticides, oil products, rubber, or vinyl chloride may increase the risk of developing a brain tumor, although there is not yet scientific evidence that supports this possible link.

 Exposure to infections, viruses, and allergens.
-Infection with the Epstein-Barr virus (EBV) increases the risk of CNS lymphoma; EBV is more commonly known as the virus that causes mononucleosis (sometimes called “mono”).
+Infection with the Epstein-Barr virus (EBV) increases the risk of CNS lymphoma; EBV is more commonly known as the virus that causes mononucleosis or “mono”.
 In other research, high levels of a common virus called cytomegalovirus (CMV) have been found in brain tumor tissue; the meaning of this finding is being researched.
-Several types of other viruses have been shown to cause brain tumors in research on animals; however, more data are needed to determine if exposure to infections, other viruses, or allergens affect the risk of a brain tumor in people.
+Several types of other viruses have been shown to cause brain tumors in research on animals; however, more data are needed to find out if exposure to infections, other viruses, or allergens increase the risk of a brain tumor in people.

 Electromagnetic fields.
 Electromagnetic fields, such as energy from power lines or from cell phone use, may or may not increase the risk of developing a brain tumor, as current research has shown conflicting results.
 The World Health Organization (WHO) recommends limiting cell phone use and promotes the use of a hands-free headset for both adults and children.